splunk/public-o11y-docs/infrastructure/use-navigators.rst

         :alt: Database Infrastructure Performance panel.

-The performance metrics display is enabled by related content correlation of databases that happens when the OpenTelemetry (OTEL) Collector is connected to a database.
+The performance metrics display is enabled by related content correlation of databases that happens when the OpenTelemetry (OTel) Collector is connected to a database.
+For more information, see :ref:`get-started-relatedcontent`.
 The Database Infrastructue Performance panel includes a link to the relevant Infrastructure Navigator view.
 You can use this panel to review key metrics without leaving Splunk APM.